makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 The following tutorial uses the CDN option, but the library can  also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.

-To get started, create an `index.html` file with the following code in the head.
+To get started, create an `index.html` file with the following code between the head tags:

 ```
 <script>